 Letters of Intent

-A letter of intent (often abbreviated to LOI) is a document that records the intentions of parties who are considering entering into a legally binding agreement.
+A letter of intent (often abbreviated to LOI) is a document that records the intentions of all the parties who are considering entering into a legally enforceable agreement.

 Most commonly, they are used where: